hashgraph/stablecoin-studio/contracts/README.md

 ## Files

-Typescript test files can be foud in the `test` folder:
+Typescript test files can be found in the `test` folder:

 - `burnable.ts`: Tests the stable coin burn functionality.
 - `deletable.ts`: Tests the stable coin delete functionality.